bartczernicki/Articles/20230326-Make-Great-Decisions-Using-Ben-Franklins-Pros-And-Cons-Method/Readme.md

 - Under each respective side, over several days write down various reasons that support (Pro) or are against (Con)
 - After spending some time thinking exhaustively and writing down the reasons, weight the different Pro and Con reasons
 - Take reasons that are of similar weight and cross them off of the other competing half.
 Multiple reasons can be combined from one side to form a "subjective" weight to balance out the other half.
 (For example, two "Pro" reasons might add up to an equal weight of a single "Con" reason)
+- The side with the most remaining reasons is the option one should select for the decision in question